-Last week I went away.
+One year ago I went away for a few days.
 I went away from work, from kids and from life.
 I needed this escape and thankfully I had a few friends pull together an amazing road trip to a beautiful lake cabin.
 Talk about healing.
 We hulled up in this cabin and enjoyed the fresh air, belly laughs, fall colors, sleeping in, all the snacks and SO MANY CRAFTS!

 One of the crafts that we did was this adorable Bottle Cap Flower Wall Art.
 Crafting is therapeutic and having this fun piece of art up in my bedroom is a great reminder for opportunities for new blooms, even in this exhausting season of life.